 Forefeet WDC-FS001A

 As noted above, CM 662 has been recognized since 1924 as representing a different species from CM 84, namely “Diplodocus” hayi (Holland 1924:399).
-It was for this reason that, unlike their predecessors, the sculpted forefeet based on those of CM 662 remained in the Carnegie mount for less than a decade.
+It was for this reason that, unlike their predecessors, the cast forefeet based on those of CM 662 remained in the Carnegie mount for less than a decade.
 During the 2007 remount, the forefeet were replaced once more, this time with scaled-up sculptures based on casts of the putative Diplodocus carnegii manus WDC-FS001A described by Bedell and Trexler (2005) (Figure 17D).
-At this point the old CM 662-based sculptures were moved into the collection and given their own catalog number, CM 81786.
+At this point the old CM 662-based casts were moved into the collection and given their own catalog number, CM 81786.

 Since the replacement of the CM 662-based forefeet, the species hayi has been moved to its own genus, Galeamopus (Tschopp et al. 2015:267), further justifying the decision to replace these forefeet with those of Diplodocus proper.
 However, the phylogenetic analysis of Tschopp et al. (2015:229–230) found WDC-FS001A to be a basal diplodocine not included in Diplodocus, suggesting that even this third set of replica forefeet may not be correct.